Purchase Orders & Vendor Management

 Default Mail Client -- Opens your system's default email application via mailto link.

 Good to know: autoGMS records who sent the PO, when it was sent, and via which channel.
 This creates a complete audit trail.
-If you need to send the order again, use the Resend action from the row menu.
+If you need to send the order again, use the Resend action.

 Receiving a Purchase Order